-37 Tell a tale
+37) Tell a tale

 Talks about a story.
 Completes a story verbally.
+Reads a story.
 Answers questions about the story.
 Identifies meanings of phrases.
+Matches words with their meanings.
+Gives an opinion.
 Identifies and uses collocations.

 38 Complete the tale